 The project site is assigned the Business and Professional Office (BPO) land use designation of the General Plan.
 The BPO land use designation permits the development of hotels up to a maximum FAR of 0.40, or 78,272 square feet based on the 4.5 acre hotel site.
-With the floor area reduction based on the Hillside and Ridgeline Protection Ordinance, the maximum FAR for the project is 47,025 square feet; however, the project, as proposed, qualifies for a 20% FAR bonus for providing 25% of the parking underground, resulting in a maximum FAR of 56,430 square feet.
+With the floor area reduction based on the Hillside and Ridgeline Protection Ordinance, the maximum FAR for the project is 47,025 square feet.
+The proposed 46,865 square foot hotel does not exceed the FAR standard for this site.